-If you send out a follow up text message after their event include an invitation for them to review their experience.
+If you send out a follow-up text message after their event includes an invitation for them to review their experience.

 You've worked hard on your business to get where it is today.
 So if a customer gives you negative feedback it is hard.

 But if you issue a kneejerk reaction online that comment can amplify the negativity.